theseer/Autoload/readme.markdown

     --all        Include all files in given directory when creating a phar

+        --trusting   Do not check mimetype of files prior to parsing (default) --paranoid   Do check mimetype of files prior to parsing

     --var name=foo  Assign value 'foo' to variable 'name' to be used in (custom) templates

 	--lint       Run lint on generated code and exit